• Home

 • Since trainees needed their content assessed even after the course, I partnered with Spike Wyatt to create PenStars in 2017.

-• Trainees grew over the years and wanted to be bloggers like me, so in April 2018 I partnered with Samedi Amba to create Bloggaz, where we offer blog design and hosting services at an unbeatable fee.
+• Trainees grew over the years and wanted to be bloggers like me, so in April 2018 I partnered with Samedi Amba to create Bloggaz, where we offered blog design and hosting services at an unbeatable fee.

 Look at that.